 - Trial Preparation – Two to Three Months: At this stage in the process, the parties and their legal teams determine their final strategy and how to present their cases to the jury.

 - Trial – Days to Weeks: The big day comes, and both parties present their arguments to the jury for them to determine the outcome of the lawsuit.

-- Settlement Payment – Three to Twelve Months: If the case is settled, depending on the sum you are awarded and the defendant’s finances, it could take anywhere between three to twelve months for payment to be tendered.
+- Settlement Payment – Three to Twelve Months: If the case is settled, depending on the sum and the defendant’s finances, it could take anywhere between three to twelve months for payment to be tendered.

 Civil Rights Lawsuit Settlement Difficulties